isomerpages/moe-nanhuahigh/_our-experience/Programmes/Direct School Admission (DSA).md

 Group 3 (G3).</p>
 </li>
 <li>
-<p><strong>Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
-Due to different profiles of applicants, selection/shortlisting trends may differ year on year.</strong>
+<p><strong><u>Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
+Due to different profiles of applicants, selection/shortlisting trends may differ year on year.</u></strong>
 </p>
 </li>
 <li>